NBKRedSpy/Stacklands-NewLanguageLoader/README.md

 [Language icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/language)

 # Change Log
+## 1.1.1
+Added text localization for this mod.
+See localization.tsv for the keys.

 ## 1.1.0

 Fix:  A disabled mod could prevent language packs from loading.